Bucknell University: Non-academic facilities

 Rooke Chapel is the non-denominational setting for campus worship, weddings, and celebrations, opened in 1964.
 The chapel was a gift of Robert Levi Rooke (class of 1913), a member of the board of trustees.

 Christy Mathewson–Memorial Stadium is a 13,100-seat multi-purpose stadium built in 1924 and renovated in 1989, when it was also renamed in honor of Christy Mathewson (class of 1902), a New York Giants Hall of Fame pitcher.

 The Bucknell Farm was established in 2018, building on the success of the Lewisburg Community Garden, a partnership between Bucknell University and the Borough of Lewisburg.
 The 5 acre organic farm overlooking Montour Ridge offers learning and service opportunities for students and provides fresh, local produce for the institution's dining system.
 Along with a 1.76-megawatt solar array installed in 2022, the farm reflects Bucknell's commitment to achieving carbon neutrality by 2030 and long-term environmental sustainability.

-Bucknell Greenhouse is located on the fourth floor of the Biology Building.
+Bucknell Greenhouse is located on the fourth floor of the Biology portion of the Rooke Science Center.
 In 2023, the Century Plant (Agave americana) bloomed for the first time in thirty years.
 The greenhouse contains three ecosystems: a desert, wetlands, and tropical and temperate forests.

 In 2023, the school began the first part of the Bucknell Greenway, what will be a 4 mi educational recreation path around campus, while also connecting to the athletic fields across U.S. Route 15.

 Spratt House is the home of the institution's Army Reserve Officer Training Corps (ROTC) program.

 Academics

-Bucknell has a total enrollment of around 3,950 undergraduate and thirty graduate students.
-With around 400 faculty, the faculty to student ratio is 9:1, with the average class size of approximately twenty students.
+Bucknell has a total enrollment of around 3,950 undergraduate and fifty graduate students.
+With around 400 faculty, the faculty to student ratio is 1:9, with the average class size of approximately twenty students.
 Bucknell has traditionally had strong engineering programs.
 With the addition for the Freeman College of Management in 2017, Bucknell offers a balance of foundational liberal-arts study and pre-professional training, a statistic reflected in the 25% of students who choose to double major.
 In 2021, the largest majors were Accounting and Finance (79 graduates), Political Science and Government (76 graduates), and Economics (67 graduates).
 For the years between 2015 and 2021, 18% of students reported pursuing post-graduate study within nine months of graduating.